MarcelGarus/semdoc/README.md

 Over time, I learned to despise PDFs.
 I don't even believe that the format is inherently flawed.
 Instead, people use it for things it's utterly ill-fitted for in today's world:

-* **Everything is organized into pages.** This might have made sense back when you printed everything, but nowadays, we view PDFs on our screens.
+* **PDF organizes everything into pages.**
+  This might have made sense back when you printed everything, but nowadays, we view PDFs on our screens.
   It's not like scrolling is a particularly new invention.
 * **It's completely static.**
   Being static is probably PDFs biggest downside.
   I mean, instead of a PDF, I could just as quickly give you a vector image that you can zoom around in (well, you can't select the text, but other than that, it's just as adaptive).